ChRe777/CleanCode/README.md

 So most people never learned how to write proper code (class, methods, functions) they are basically learned it autodidact.
 They read some book but never exercise it proper.
 By only rewrite a proper code that already.

+## Solution

+Do it write and slow.
+Look how other API have done.
+Better to copy then to fall into a trap.
+Be a deciple of some other code style.

+## API

+Write an open, extensional, flexible API.

+If you have coders after they are must write in you style other the code does not work.
+Write a good documentation.
+The best way to teach is giving very good example.
+Not only simple examples (like MDNs of languages or frameworks) but real and good pratical examples.
+Show the write how you wrote proper code be open.
+Not hide it from others.

+## Hindrances to overcome

+* Bad Authorities at work or at school (but you can learn yourself at home)
+* Lazyness (you know you are wrong, but you does not want to change and pay the price to change)

 ## Reasons (or excuses) for unclean code